F.A.Q. / ANSWER CENTER

 Q: CAN YOU WALK ME THROUGH THE SUBMISSION PROCESS?

-A: Absolutely everything you need to know to send us a sample for testing is included in a few simple instructions on the “GET A QUOTE” page and here on the FAQ PAGE.
-Please save us and you a lot of time by taking just a few minutes to read through both.
-You may be surprised at how much time you will save by doing just a few minutes reading.
+A: Absolutely everything you need to know to send us a sample for testing is included in a few simple instructions on this page.
+Please take just 5-10 minutes to read through both – you’ll be surprised at how much time you will save by doing just a few minutes reading.

 THE 10 STEPS TO GETTING STARTED: